heronimus/guide-jenkins-cicd/README.md

 # Jenkins Pipeline CI/CD on Local Environment

+This guide intended for learning purposes only, originally created for Blibli Future Program (Infra team).
+Some parts of this guide may be not suitable for your needs, please adjust accordingly.
+In this tutorial, we will set up Jenkins using Jenkins community docker images, and use Ngrok as tunnel-forwarding for your Jenkins instance.

 ## Jenkins Container Setup

-In this tutorial, we will setup Jenkins using Jenkins community docker images.

 Pull Jenkins docker image: